yeole-rohan/ray-editor/README.md

 * Upload and attach documents or media files.
 * Size limits and upload endpoints are customizable.

+### 💬 Mentions

+* When enabled, type @ and any alphanumeric character (and underscores _ ) to create a tag that can then be used by your own code to make interactible.
+* Or configure the `mentionElement: "a"` option and the `mentionUrl:""` to have the mention link to a specific page.

+### 🙌 Automatic Stylesheet Insertion

+* Optionally configure RayEditor to insert the stylesheet into the DOM so you don't have to manage it manually.

+### ➖ Toolbar Types

+* Multiple types of toolbars.
+Current options: "default" | "inline"
+* Inline toolbars are hidden until the editor area is focused and will hide again once focus is completely lost from the editor and the toolbar.

 ---

-### Tables
+### ⌗ Tables

 * Add Row: Add a new row below the selected row.
 * Delete Row: Remove the selected row.
 * Add Column: Add a new column to the right of the selected cell.
 * Delete Column: Remove the selected column.
 * Remove Table: Delete the entire table.

----

-### Mentions

-* When enabled, type @ and any alphanumeric character (and underscores _ ) to create a tag that can then be used by your own code to make interactible.
-* Or configure the `mentionElement: "a"` option and the `mentionUrl:""` to have the mention link to a specific page.

-### Optional Automatic Stylesheet Insertion

-* Optionally configure RayEditor to insert the stylesheet into the DOM so you don't have to manage it manually.

 ---